chmontgomery/gulp-shrinkwrap/docs/API.md

 }
 ```

 Options to configure locking.
-Set one or the other to `false` to ignore.
+Set one or the other to `false` to skip those `package.json` dependencies.